 6. Israeli spokesmen and political leaders should deplore “the deliberate slaughter of innocent women and children,” and they must aggressively challenge those who accuse Israel of such a crime.

-7. “ The best way, the only way, to achieve lasting peace is to achieve mutual respect. “ Israel’s desire for peace with the Palestinians should be emphasized at all times.
+7. “ The best way, the only way, to achieve lasting peace is to achieve mutual respect.
+Israel’s desire for peace with the Palestinians should be emphasized at all times.
 BUT ANY PRESSURE ON Israel to make peace can be reduced by saying “one step at a time, one day at a time.”
+Photo of Luntz here.

 The Issue of Israeli Apartheid.

-In late July, 2014, an issue that had lurked in the background came to the fore on MONDOWEISS, a left-leaning online journal of opinion which circulates widely in Israel, Europe, and the U.S.: By its words and actions has Israel been guilty of genocide in its treatment of the Hamas Palestinians?
+In late July, 2014, an issue that had lurked in the background came to the fore on MONDOWEISS, a left-leaning online journal of opinion which circulates widely in Israel, Europe, and the U.S.: By its words and actions had Israel been guilty of genocide in its treatment of the Hamas Palestinians?

-The question touched a raw nerve, evoking memories of Nazi Germany and its extermination during the Holocaust of more than six million Jews.
-On-line contributors offered discomfiting comparisons:
+The question touched a raw nerve, evoking memories of Nazi Germany and its extermination during the Holocaust of more than six million Jews.Be forewarned that on-line contributors offered discomfiting comparisons:

 Tombishop’s comment: